yumoxu/yumoxu.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Welcome!
 I am a final-year PhD student in Natural Language Processing (NLP) at the University of Edinburgh.
 I am affiliated with [the Institute for Language, Cognition and Computation (ILCC)](http://web.inf.ed.ac.uk/ilcc) and also a member of [EdinburghNLP](http://edinburghnlp.inf.ed.ac.uk/).
-I am fortunate to be advised by [Prof. Mirella Lapata](http://homepages.inf.ed.ac.uk/mlap/) (principle) and [Dr. Shay Cohen](http://homepages.inf.ed.ac.uk/scohen/).
+I am fortunate to be advised by [Prof. Mirella Lapata](http://homepages.inf.ed.ac.uk/mlap/).

 I am interested in both deep learning and probabilistic models for NLP tasks.
 My PhD topic is **text summarization** and I am also a big fan of **dialogue systems**.